lily-soetebier/Justice-Centered-Data-Design/src/02-Why-Stats/05-central-tend.md

 - **Mode**: The mode is the value that occurs most frequently.
     - **Data Types**: All types.
 - **Outliers**: While not necessarily a calculation, outliers are the potential result of the central tendencies in a dataset.
 Once you establish what is deemed *typical* in teh dataset, you may then also be able to identify outliers that will be dubbed *atypical* in relationship to the other data.
-- **Precentiles**: A measure that isolates the value below which a given percentage of observations in a group falls.
+- **Percentiles**: A measure that isolates the value below which a given percentage of observations in a group falls.
 Percentiles divide the data into 100 equal parts, allowing us to see where a particular data point lies on this scale.

 We can use D3's provided methods to calculate such measures quickly.
 In addition to the above initial 3 calculations, here are some other important methods that we will learn and use: